-  The NSMC Heart Center at North Shore Medical Center (NSMC) offers exceptional care for patients in need of a cardiac ablation procedure.
-The NSMC Heart Center is the region’s only comprehensive cardiac care center, offering angioplasty, cardiac rehabilitation and advanced cardiac surgery, as well as cardiac ablation surgery.
+The Heart Center at Salem Hospital, a member of Mass General Brigham, offers exceptional care for patients in need of a cardiac ablation procedure.
+The Heart Center is the region’s only comprehensive cardiac care center, offering angioplasty, cardiac rehabilitation and advanced cardiac surgery, as well as cardiac ablation surgery.

-A cardiac ablation procedure at NSMC is performed by the specialists in our cardiac electrophysiology program, which evaluates and treats patients with fast and slow heart rates, heart palpitations, blackout spells and lightheadedness.
+A cardiac ablation procedure atis performed by the specialists in our cardiac electrophysiology program, which evaluates and treats patients with fast and slow heart rates, heart palpitations, blackout spells and lightheadedness.
 In addition to cardiac ablation for atrial fibrillation (AFib) and other arrhythmia issues, our electrophysiologists implant and maintain electronic pacemakers, electronic implantable defibrillators, and perform a full range of electrophysiology testing and treatments.